dialonce/dialonce.github.io/javascript/howto/index.md

 </script>
 {% endhighlight %}

-The snippet above represents the minimum configuration needed to use the SDK asynchronously.
+The snippet above represents the minimum configuration needed to use the TAG asynchronously.

-### SDK Options
+### TAG Options

 #### Geolocation

-To be able to geolocate users, just add the following option in the features list of the Dial Once SDK in the global _dialonceQ variable, by adding this line of code in the JS snippet:
+To be able to geolocate users, just add the following option in the features list of the Dial Once TAG in the global _dialonceQ variable, by adding this line of code in the JS snippet:

 {% highlight javascript %}
 _dialonceQ._enableFeatures = ['Geoloc'];